mhendricks96/data-structures-and-algorithms/javascript/linked-list/README.md

 Argument: value, new value
 adds a new node with the given new value immediately afer the first node that has the value specified.

+## kth from end()

+argument: a number, k, as a parameter.
+Returna the node’s value that is k places from the tail of the linked list.